 After this historic visit, continue on to Taiyuan, capital of Shanxi province.
 Located here is the Jinci, a remarkable building constructed in honour of Prince Shuyu who founded the Jin state (772-403 B.C).
 This visit will provide insights into ancestor-worship, a fundamental practice of Chinese culture that has endured to this day.
 Another such visit is the Hall of the Holy Mother, an ancestral worship site dedicated to Shuyu’s mother.
 Take time to examine the superb wooden dragon sculptures that surround the temple, often only found in imperial places of worship.

-Afterwards, transport will be provided to the airport for the flight to Xi’an, where a guide and driver will be waiting.
+Afterwards, transport will be provided to the station for the Bullet Train to Xi’an, where a guide and driver will be waiting.

 Welcome to Shaanxi Province, another of the most iconic China highlights, considered to be the birthplace of Chinese civilization.
 Xi’an has played a definitive role in the nation’s history, having thrice served as the capital of the Middle Empire, as well as an administrative centre and the end (or start) point on the Silk Road.